 The script code that generates a texture procedurally will typically take up much less space in storage and transmission than a bitmap image and so Procedural Materials can help reduce download times.
 Additionally, the generation script can be equipped with parameters that can be changed in order to vary the visual properties of the material at runtime.
 These properties can be anything from color variations to the size of bricks in a wall.
 Not only does this mean that many variations can be generated from a single Procedural Material but also that the material can be animated on a frame-by-frame basis.
 Many interesting visual effects are possible - imagine a character gradually turning to stone or acid damaging a surface as it touches.

-In Unity, Procedural Materials are fully supported for standalone and webplayer build targets only (Windows and Mac OS X).
-For all other platforms, Unity will pre-render or bake them into ordinary Materials during the build.
-Although this clearly negates the runtime benefits of procedural generation, it is still useful to be able to create variations on a basic material in the editor.
+For all other platforms (consoles, WSA/WP8, WebGL, Tizen), Unity will pre-render (“bake”) them into ordinary Materials during the build.
+Although this negates the runtime benefits of procedural generation, it is still useful to be able to create variations on a basic material in the editor.

 A Procedural Material is supplied as a Substance Archive file (SBSAR) which you can import like any other asset (drag and drop directly onto the Assets folder or use).
 A Substance Archive asset contains one or more Procedural Materials and contains all the scripts and images required by these.
 Uncompiled SBS files are not supported.